PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 production helper in actual source order.
 Establish real ownership before any semantic change, keep model checks short, sequential, and zero-SWAP, commit and push coherent units, and do not create a pull request.

+## Static SQUEEZE-axis sanitization extraction: pre-change record

+Work resumed on `fb-refactor6` from merge checkpoint `e41037f1`, with a clean tree based on the merged `fb-refactor5` result.
+The earlier handoff's named pre-Add/Mul-constant/Reshape suffix candidate was re-audited before source work and found to be stale: that implementation is already completely owned by `passes/pre_add_mulconst_reshape_suffix_layout.py`.
+The next small unmodularized helper in actual lowerer source order was therefore `_sanitize_squeeze_axes_with_static_input_shapes`, a 135-line terminal metadata guard.

+The helper normalizes explicit SQUEEZE axes after all late layout and shape rewrites.
+It removes invalid and duplicate axes, may repair a non-constant input dimension to singleton, treats a same-rank constant payload as authoritative evidence against an invalid squeeze, and reconciles output shape and signature metadata.
+It has one production invocation, performs no topology, layout-state, lineage, quantization, constant-buffer, or artifact mutation, and shares its pure inference helpers with static shape reconciliation.
+No conversion failure prompted this checkpoint; the recorded problem was that the cohesive SQUEEZE policy still lived in the central lowerer.

+Real ownership was measured before movement with temporary, uncommitted stats instrumentation.
+The eight shortest active Tier 0 models containing ONNX Squeeze were run strictly sequentially through `-tb flatbuffer_direct -cotof` with a 60-second process-group ceiling:

+- `gru_14_b1.onnx` and `gru_14_b2.onnx`;
+- `torch_lstm.onnx`, `GRU.onnx`, and `GRU_org.onnx`;
+- `CNN_AUTOENCODER.onnx`, `ts_ad_model.onnx`, and `UM_best_model.onnx`.

+All eight passed in 2.41-3.12 seconds, every process-tree SWAP peak was zero, and all eight recorded zero sanitizer updates in all three counters.
+This is retained as a production zero-owner control; the existing positive synthetic fixtures remain the semantic owner. `GRU.onnx` fixed the pre-change artifacts:

+- float32:
+  `f597fff552422165dcf034aa5628618c8349ae4dc776c750fbdc13de5f086b8f`;
+- float16:
+  `6bc8c810326efe563dd9730f0875b628b0cc8fa1bfa51337f39b6e4c462ef830`;
+- tensor correspondence:
+  `00f802d0ba18acc81ba8bb32e6915b374e33f0cef6ff2b3d4cb965915e2be3f7`.

+The safe scope was an exact owner move only.
+Preserve the operator order, axis normalization, constant-data guard, metadata mutation order, stats keys, terminal scheduling, and private compatibility name.
+Do not add topology or layout inference to this mechanical checkpoint.

+## Static SQUEEZE-axis sanitization extraction: completed state

+`passes/squeeze_shape_sanitization.py` now owns the complete implementation;
+`lower_from_onnx2tf.py` retains a thin wrapper with the historical name and the same signature.
+The owner imports the two SQUEEZE shape helpers from the already extracted static-shape module and has no dependency on the lowerer.
+It retains the original one-pass operator traversal because the terminal production boundary has no reusable live graph index and the policy needs no producer or consumer query.
+Constructing a new index solely for this scan would add work without reducing repeated traversal.

+Focused tests cover non-constant singleton repair, negative/duplicate/invalid axis normalization, constant-payload rejection of a non-singleton axis, output metadata reconciliation, exact counter values, idempotence, and direct module/compatibility-wrapper equivalence.
+The architecture contract fixes the single owner, shared inference-helper calls, absence of producer/consumer map builders, and absence of a lowerer import cycle.

+Post-extraction `GRU.onnx` completed in 2.572 seconds with `evaluation_pass=true`, maximum absolute error `8.940696716308594e-08`, and
+process-tree SWAP zero.
+Its float32, float16, and correspondence SHA-256 values are byte-identical to all three pre-change values above.

+Verification for this checkpoint is:

+- the new owner, the two existing SQUEEZE sanitizer fixtures, the complete shape-reconciliation suite, and the complete architecture contract:
+  `226 passed in 39.81s`;
+- scoped Ruff, Python syntax compilation, and `git diff --check`: pass before documentation synchronization; the same final checks are required before commit.

+This checkpoint changes the new SQUEEZE owner, its lowerer wrapper, a focused test module, the architecture contract, the architecture document, and this handoff.
+The first `uv run` after the merged 2.6.4 release bump also corrected the editable root-package version recorded in `uv.lock` from 2.6.3 to 2.6.4;
+the dependency set and every resolved third-party version are unchanged.
+The checkpoint changes no public API, CLI, artifact, dependency, TensorFlow boundary, corpus profile, exclusion, or ONNX model.
+No failure or regression is known.

+After this checkpoint is synchronized, inspect `_replace_expand_dims_and_squeeze_with_reshape`, the next unmodularized helper in source order.
+It performs topology and LayoutState mutation, so first freeze its real invocation counts, exact artifacts, dynamic-shape branches, pre-operator insertion order, pruning behavior, and wrapper contract before moving any code.
+Continue with short sequential zero-SWAP validation, commit and push coherent units, and do not create a pull request.